 Nilufar, the gallery owned by Nina Yashar, Italy’s top dealer of modern and contemporary furniture and design, showcases incredible emerging and blockbuster designers.
 Her Nilufar Depot, just north of the Isola neighborhood, is the enormous warehouse she uses to showcase the 3,000+ design pieces she has amassed over more than three decades.

 Milan is full of pocket neighborhoods dedicated to art, design, and fashion.
 One of the latest emerging areas is Maroncelli Design District, a collective of galleries and boutiques on via Pietro Maroncelli and neighboring streets.
-Look for Etel, the uncannily clever and eco-sustainable Brazilian furniture design house.

 Last but definitely not least is lighting — not just how something is illuminated, but rather how a beautifully designed lamp and expert lighting can transform the entire personality of a space.
 Every Italian home has at least one lamp or light fixture whose design has a story.
 A one-way conduit to Piazza San Babila, Corso Monforte is home to the world’s most famous lighting showrooms, including FontanaArte, Artemide, and Nemo.

 And once you’ve had your fill of Milan design, the only way to meditate is to enjoy the archetypical Milan aperitivo in the city’s very best design bars, like Caffe Trussardi, Bvlgari, LuBar, and The Botanical Club.
 Late night cocktail loves should try to find your walk to 1930, one of the coolest speak easies in the world.

 More Design Fairs